ACTCollaboration/DR4_DR5_Notebooks/ReadMe.md

-## This repository allows users to run and access Advanced ACT’s library Pixell and run the Jupyter notebook tutorials.
+## This repository allows users to run and access Advanced ACT’s library Pixell and run the Jupyter notebook tutorials associated with Data Release 4.
 ---
+Adv ACT's Data Release 4 includes intensity and polarization maps covering close to half the sky as well as a variety of other data products.
+These data products are described in some detail in the Python Notebook Tutorials presented here.
+The tutorials also introduce users to the Plate Carree maps used for the AdvACT data products as well as the python library, Pixell, used to handle the maps.

+The notebooks are implemented using a Docker Image which installs Pixell in a container and allows users to easily install the Pixell library.
+However, if users are interested in performing more in depth analyses using Pixell we encourage you to fully install the library following the instructions found [here](https://github.com/simonsobs/pixell).

 ### The 'Test' folder contains the same content but split into multiple notebooks that link to each other and may be easier to handle.
 ---
 Note: